Western News - Meditation program lightens the weight of the law

 “I went back to my office and sent out the email inviting registration in the course.
 I really didn’t know how many people would respond, so I was quite concerned about the initial uptake,” he said.
 “Within 10 minutes I had three replies, and within the day the course filled.”

-It became the first Mindfulness Ambassador Council at a Canadian law school.
+It became the first Mindfulness Ambassador Council (MAC) at a Canadian law school.

 The intention of the group is to develop daily mindfulness practice to strengthen attention and overall well-being.
 Telfer is facilitator, allowing the students to lead the direction of each session.